-ANKURI partners with universities in the United States, United Kingdom, as well as in India.
-Throughout the year, we host university students who come to engage with and help develop ANKURI's programs.
+ANKURI partners with universities in the United States, the United Kingdom, as well as in India.
+Throughout the year, we host university students who come to engage with and help develop ANKURI’s programs.
 ANKURI relies upon the work and innovation of talented interns to continue our vision and growth as an organization.
-Interns must be self-motivated and able to think creatively to create their own programs during their stay.
-We greatly encourage our interns to choose ANKURIs program that best suits their realm of experience and interest, focusing on an intensive project for the duration of their stay.
+Interns must be self-motivated and able to think creatively.
+We greatly encourage our interns to choose ANKURIs program that best suits their realm of experience and interests, focusing on an intensive project for the duration of their stay.

 Our most common internship programs are listed below, but if you would like to craft your own custom internship, contact us with your idea!

 Uttarakhand is a major educaction hub with some of the best schools in the country.
-However, most children in the villages attend government schools that lack resources, and children are unable to get the attention they require.
-Education interns teach in local schools during after school sessions.
+However, most local children in the villages attend government schools that lack resources, so most children are unable to get the attention they require.
+Education interns teach in local schools during after-school sessions.
 Interns also tutor students after school at the Literacy Centre to ensure their success.
 Teaching interns will help students with homework, follow lesson plans, and develop their own creative means of making learning English fun for the students.
 Interns are encouraged to teach using games, crafts, music, and lots of conversational interaction.

 Indian aesthetics include a wonderful variety of bright colors and bold patterns.
-Our knits are no different - tailoring specific styles and color combinations to different platforms.
-Design interns will assist ANKURI workers in creating new styles, utilizing colors, and making patterns.
-Knitting experience is not necessary as long as you have a creative & adventurous mind!
+Our knitwear is no different — tailoring specific styles and colour combinations to different platforms.
+Design interns will assist ANKURI workers in product design.
+Knitting experience is not necessary as long as you have a creative and adventurous mind!

 With the growth of our knitting and spinning programs comes the potential to expand beyond the Indian market.
 Business interns will explore how to tap into an international market for the ANKURI’s products through methods like expansion to e-commerce and other avenues.